matthewglasenapp/hla_resolve/README.md

   --threads 6
 ```

-The command will print the final HLA allele calls to STDOUT, along with important logging information, including coverage depth metrics, heterozygous genotypes that could not be phased, and the paths of intermediate files (e.g., BAM, VCF).
+The command will print the final HLA allele calls to STDOUT, along with important logging information, including coverage depth metrics and the paths of intermediate files (e.g., BAM, VCF).

 <details>
 <summary><b>Full command-line options</b></summary>